Boppalex/MoonshotProject/documents/functional/functional.md

   The user interface must be intuitive and accessible to a wide range of users, ensuring a smooth and engaging experience.
 This includes support for accessibility features (e.g., text-to-speech, high-contrast mode).

 - **Security:**
-  Although minimal sensitive data is handled, secure authentication (if implemented) and robust data integrity measures must be enforced to protect user data.
+  Although minimal sensitive data is handled, secure authentication (with firebase) and robust data integrity measures must be enforced to protect user data.
+  - Using a login page to access to your datas.

 - **Compatibility:**
   The application must work on modern web browsers and be responsive to different screen sizes, ensuring accessibility across various devices (e.g., smartphones, tablets, desktops).